 In 2013 a new version of Midori containing less sugar was released.
 That made it taste less sweet and more suitable for modern drinks.

 Modifying the recipe was crucial for a successful comeback of Midori.
 Especially in a time when people consume more consciously than in the 80s.
 The bottle design got slightly updated as well and is now frosted glass.

 Midori is the first choice for cocktails containing melon liqueur.
 And because Midori was such hype, there were various recipes incorporating Midori.
 Probably the best-known amongst them are the Japanese Slipper and the Midori Sour.

 The Japanese slipper is a three-ingredient cocktail invented by Jean-Paul Bourguignon in Melbourne in 1984.
 In Australia, this drink is still an icon and on the menu in many bars.
 If you want to try it, here's what you need.

 - 30ml Cointreau

 - 30ml Lemon Juice

 - 1 Cocktail cherry

 Put the cherry into a chilled Martini glass.
 Put crushed ice into your cocktail shaker and add all ingredients.
 Shake well and carefully strain the cocktail into the glass.
 Garnish it with a slice of honeydew melon, and it's ready to be served.

-A Midori Sour is a refreshing cocktail and easy to make at home, too.
+A Midori Sour is a refreshing cocktail and easy to make at home.
 You can mix it in a glass.
-You don’t need a cocktail shaker or any other bar tool.
+You don't need a cocktail shaker or any other bar tool.
 With its bright green color and sour taste, it is a perfect summer cocktail.
-And just as refreshing as a Spritz.

 - 1 oz Midori